Brawzzz/CY-Meteo/README.md

 meteorological datas file and make some graphs to represent theses datas.

-# ------ Compile the sort programm ------- #

-In order to compile this project you have to enter the command "make" on the terminal and the executable is ready to use.

 # ------ How to use the application ------ #

 In order to know how you can use this application you can